NavyaG-lab/Tech-writer/how-tos/itaipu/change-continuous-deployment-pipeline-details.md

 You can add unit tests in Itaipu in 3 different ways:

-1. Create 2 objects inside the `itaipu/src/it/scala/etl/itaipu`.
+1. Create two objects inside the `itaipu/src/it/scala/etl/itaipu`.

     * The Downside is: the test becomes part of the object that already exists, and therefore becomes a required unit test (non-desirable effect).